 How long does it take to register a Company

 To register a New South African Company (Pty) with your own company name usually takes about 7-21 days.

 - If you buy a Shelf Name (that’s simply a reserved and generic-sounding company name) it’ll take less time.
 Register a Company with a Shelf Name here.

-- It’s even faster if you buy a Shelf Company (that’s a preregistered company with a generic name).
+- It’s even faster if you buy a Shelf Company here (that’s a preregistered company with a generic name).

 - The fastest option might be to use fast-tracked company registration via the CIPC offered by company documentation specialists like ourselves.
 We offer:

 - New Company (Pty) Registration from 5 days

 - Shelf Company Registration from within a few hours.

 Why is our service so fast?
-Our experts know exactly what documents are needed, we have a streamlined online system that processes the CIPC’s requirements, and we have special relations with the CIPC.
+Our experts know exactly what documents are needed, and we have a streamlined online system that processes the CIPC’s requirements.

 How to register for VAT